learningequality/meltano/docs/README.md

 #### *M*odel
 - Define the data model empowering the *Load*, *Transform*, and *Analyze* steps.
-    - inform the *Analyze* step (dimensions - db column and measures - computed values)
+    - inform the *Analyze* step (dimensions = db column and measures = computed values)

 #### *A*nalyze
-- UX friendly rich and interactive data visualization tooling levageging *Model* data.
+- UX-friendly rich and interactive data visualization tooling levageging *Model* data.
     - 'dashboarding' as part of this step

 #### *N*otebook